freedomofpress/securedrop/securedrop-staging-qubes.md

 Start configuration.

 At some point you'll need to manually set up the network interface, after DHCP failss.
 If you didn't mark it down down earlier, you can check the machine's IP and gateway via the Qubes GUI.
 When prompted, use enter that IP address, with a `/24` netmask (for example: `10.137.0.16/24`.
+Use the IP address give in the settings interface for the VM's gateway (probably `10.137.0.6`).
 Use Qubes' internal resolvers as DNS servers: `10.139.1.1` and `10.139.1.2`.
-Use the gateway address indicated in the Qubes Settings UI.

-Give the new VM the hostname `sd-trusty-base`.
+Give the new VM the hostname `sd-trusty-base`, without a domain name.

-You'll be prompted to add a "regular" user for the VM: this is the user you'll be using later to SSH into the VM, so give it a username and password you're comfortable with.
+You'll be prompted to add a "regular" user for the VM: this is the user you'll be using later to SSH into the VM.
+We're using a standardized name/password pair: `securedrop/securedrop`.

-During partitionaing, ensure the installer uses the full 20GB volume you've given it.
+When presented with the partitioning menu, choose "Guided - use entire disk" (not the default LVM choice).
 There's no need to encrypt the filesystem.
+When prompted, select "Virtual disk 1 (xvda)" to partition.

 During software installation, make sure you install the SSH server.
 You don't need to install anything else.